 The approach yechte proposed delivered an architect in 24 hours for an interview with more experience than they were expecting.
 Besides their experience in Data Ops and Data Leads for Central Banking, Government, AWS, Azure, they were also a (highly sought after) Microsoft MVP Data and Business Analyst.

 The model yechte provided for the charity also managed to extend the consultative support model by three times, all within their budget.

 Due to the on-boarding process that we take our clients through, our consultant was able to hit the ground running on day one.

 They started by implementing our business continuity framework to ensure documentation and process mapping was fully understood before their Senior Developer left.

 In parallel to this, our consultant was able to conduct the deep level of analysis actually required given the complexity, including:

 - Data Modelling

-Our consultant also supported, trained and up-skilled internal team members, including recommending document and proposing workflows internally to help with their team moving forward.
+Our consultant also supported, trained, and up-skilled internal team members, including recommending documents and proposing workflows internally to help their team move forward.

 Initial feedback from the charity is how impressed they were with the consultant we were able to provide, including:

 "The probing questions they asked (understanding the team, senior spread, what kinds of tasks the charity is doing)"